ibm-cloud-docs/speech-to-text/features.md

 -   For a complete list of SDKs and links to the SDKs on GitHub, see [{{site.data.keyword.watson}} SDKs](/docs/speech-to-text?topic=watson-using-sdks).
 -   For more information about all methods of the SDKs for the {{site.data.keyword.speechtotextshort}} service, see the [API & SDK reference](https://{DomainName}/apidocs/speech-to-text){: external}.

+## Next steps
+{: #features-next-steps}

+Explore the features introduced in this topic to gain a more in-depth understanding of the service's capabilities.
+Each feature includes links to topics that describe it in much greater detail.

+-   [Using languages and models](#features-languages) and [Using audio formats](#features-audio) describe the basic underpinnings of the service's capabilities.
+You must choose a language and model that are suitable for your audio, and you must understand the characteristics of your audio to make that choice and to pass your audio to the service.
+-   [Recognizing speech with the service](#features-recognition) provides links to simple examples of speech recognition requests and responses.
+There are also links to detailed presentations of each of the service's interfaces.
+Learn more about and experiment with the interfaces to determine which is best suited to your application needs.
+-   [Using speech recognition parameters](#features-parameters) introduces the many parameters that you can use to tailor speech recognition requests and transcription responses to your needs.
+The service's WebSocket and HTTP interfaces support an impressive array of capabilities, most of which are common to all supported interfaces.
+Use the links to find the parameters that are right for you.
+-   [Customizing the service](#features-customization) describes the more advanced topics of language model and acoustic model customization, which can help you gain the most from the service's capabilities.
+The section also presents grammars, which you can use with language models to limit possible responses to precise strings and phrases.
+-   [Learning more about application development](#features-learn), in addition to providing links to help you get started with {{site.data.keyword.watson}} services and understand authentication, provide links to the {{site.data.keyword.watson}} SDKs, which simplify application development in a variety of popular programming languages.